Pure Balance Grain Free Dog Food Review (Dry)

 However, dried peas contain about 27% protein, a factor that must be considered when judging the meat content of this dog food.

-The fourth ingredient is dried potato, a dehydrated item usually made from the by-products of potato processing.
+The fifth ingredient is dried potato, a dehydrated item usually made from the by-products of potato processing.
 In most cases, dried potato can contain about 10% dry matter protein which can have a slight affect on our estimate of the total meat content of this recipe.

-The fifth ingredient is chicken fat.
+The seventh ingredient is chicken fat.
 This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.